experimentarium/times/docs/part-3/02-model-run.md

 is too small).

-This helps with tracking down the culprit, but the user still needs to figure out why the problem occurred.
+This helps with tracking down the culprit, but the user still needs to out why the problem occurred.
 When using a solver other than CPLEX, or if the Infeasibility Finder is not activated, then the solution dump will be tagged for all the potentially interrelated model variables/equations that were not in equilibrium at the time the solve